Updated: July 2021

 Current Affairs have been an interest of mine since childhood, and since so many current affairs are shaped by politicians…

-Although I am not a part of any political party (I was, briefly, a member of the Green Party) I have maintained an interest and have used the blog to write essays on a variety of topics.
+Although I am not a part of any political party I have maintained an interest and have used the blog to write essays on a variety of topics.

-I tend not to write much about politics and more, but those essays are still viewable, including:
+I tend not to write much about politics and more, but those essays are still visible, including:

 Broad Political Views